oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

 system.

-Getting to 100% test coverage adds extra time to development processes, as it takes time to implement and change tests, and chasing the last few percentage points - slows down creation of features when chasing the last percentage points of coverage.
+Getting to 100% test coverage adds extra time to development processes, as it takes time to implement and change tests.
+This slows down creation of features when chasing the last percentage points of coverage.
 They can also be an impediment to big refactors when APIs and tests are too tightly coupled.
 More tests also make for a slower test suite, which can slow the development process.

 Another issue is overcoming inertia to start writing them, especially when the tests are left to the end.
 It’s often easier to use a test driven approach